bettygordon932/notes/README.md

 Next, planning ahead is crucial for success.
 Anticipate potential issues and challenges that may arise, so you have a plan B or C in case things don't go according to plan.
 Planning ahead can also help to reduce stress and anxiety, as you will be better prepared for whatever comes your way.
  - 来自NLP

+# 2024-01-15
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and ensure that you are making meaningful headway.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
+Instead, focus your attention on one task at a time and give it your full attention.
+You can also use tools like task managers and calendars to help keep track of your tasks for easier organization.